-Not all students learn at the same pace.
+Not all students learn in the say way.
 That’s why special education teachers are vital to schools.
 You’ll get to help kids who need a little extra attention and guidance.
-With a special education generalist endorsement for K-6, you’ll be qualified to teach special needs students in kindergarten through grade 6.
+Adding a special education subject endorsement to your education degree will qualify youto teach students with exceptionalities in kindergarten through grade 6.
 With a long-standing, excellent reputation for our education program, Wayne State is the perfect place to begin your career in special education.

 Percent of recent WSC graduates employed or in graduate school